Anvisa receives international alert about salmonella in Kinder Ovo

-The National Health Surveillance Agency (Anvisa) received today (14) an alert, released by the International Network of Food Safety Authorities (Infosan), about an outbreak of Salmonella Typhimurium in Kinder brand chocolates.
+The National Health Surveillance Agency (Anvisa) received this Thursday, April 14, an alert released by the International Network of Food Safety Authorities (Infosan) about an outbreak of Salmonella Typhimurium in Kinder brand chocolates.
 According to the notice, Brazil is not included in the list of countries to which the product has been distributed.

 In a statement, the agency informed this Thursday (15) that it is monitoring information from authorities in Europe on cases of infection with Salmonella Typhimurium, associated with the consumption of chocolates from the Ferrero company, manufactured in Belgium and distributed to different countries.